Understanding law firm partnership structures is crucial for lawyers seeking to:

 - Representing clients before adjudicative bodies

 - Negotiating on behalf of clients

-Attorneys also have roles within the firm.
+Attorneys also have roles within law firm partnerships.
 Each one's role depends on their relationship with the law firm.

-What is a partner?
-Partners own a share of the law firm.
+Partners own a share of the equity partnership of the law firm.
 They steer the direction of the law firm through an established management structure.